dotBeginner Hockey Info

 1-3 PLAYOFFS

-b.
-Format: For both the Winter and Summer Seasons, a single elimination tournament will be held within each conference to determine a conference champion.
-Playoff games will be played on the same designated night as during the regular season.
+B. Format: For both the Winter and Summer Seasons, a single elimination tournament will be held within each conference to determine a conference champion.

 1. Head to Head